Nintendo, Sony, And Microsoft Agree To Start Disclosing Digital Loot Box Odds

 The Entertainment Software Association (ESA) announced Wednesday that three of the biggest names in the video-game industry will begin publishing the odds of so-called “loot boxes,” Kotaku reports.

-Beginning some time in 2020, Nintendo, Sony and Microsoft will publish the odds of getting sought-after items when players purchase the loot boxes.
-The rules would apply to new games and new content for existing games that include the feature.
+Beginning some time in 2020, Nintendo, Sony, and Microsoft will publish the odds of getting sought-after items when players purchase the loot boxes.
+The rules would apply to new games, as well as new content for existing games that include the feature.

 What’s A “Loot Box”?

 A form of micro-transaction that has emerged over the past few years is a “loot box.”
 Players pay an amount of real money — again, anywhere from a few cents to several dollars — for a virtual treasure chest or similar object that contains random virtual “loot.”
-The player who purchases the loot box, The Verge reports, may get a sought-after piece of gear, or they may get a whole lot of not much.
+The player who purchases a loot box, The Verge reports, may get a sought-after piece of gear, or they may get a whole lot of common currency.
 It’s literally the luck of the draw.

 Microsoft, Nintendo, and Sony will now require loot box odds disclosure on their consoles. https://t.co/xpO9Em085t pic.twitter.com/3Fgu0R9gpD